etrl-z/arm64-task-scheduler/README.md

 ---

-## Configure a scheduled task to execute a batch
+## Configure a scheduled service to execute a batch

 ### Prepare a Test Console in .NET8